Join the more than 2.6 million First Aiders who have chosen to be the difference in their community.

 LEARN HOW TO SUPPORT FRIENDS, FAMILY AND NEIGHBORS

 Mental Health First Aid (MHFA) teaches you how to identify, understand and respond to signs of mental health and substance use challenges among adults.

 QHA is providing Mental Health First Aid training to increase the capacity of rural communities including the workforces of critical access hospitals, long term care facilities, and community service providers to use this evidence-based practice to appropriately recognize the signs and symptoms of individuals experiencing mental illness, respond to acute needs and refer to additional available resources.

 This training also seeks to increase utilization of available behavioral health resources by increasing awareness and utilization of resource linking services through development of awareness campaign and materials to be used by Mental Health First Aid trainees.

 This course is valued at $170.
 Thanks to a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA), learners may attend at no charge.
-An application has been submitted to the North Dakota Board of Nursing for contact hours for nurses.

 This initiative is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).